Dante1349/TGauge-ESP32-WebServer/readme.md

 ![wiring](assets/train.png)

 ## Usage
-* Look for WiFis and Connect to the "T-Gauge-Server-AP" Access Point.
+* Look for WiFis and Connect to the "Train-Server-AP" Access Point.
 Enter your WiFi crendentials.
 The AP will automatically connect to your wifi.
 * Find the "T-Gauge-Server" IP address in your Router.
 * Open a browser and use the ip like following:
   * `http://*IP*/` or try `train.local`